-It’s not like we starve but I woke up this morning and had this an overwhelming desire for this pre-gluten-free meal.
+It’s not like we’re starving but I woke up this morning and had an overwhelming desire for this pre-gluten-free meal.
 When I lived in Florida, years ago, we would stop at this crazy good bakery that made the most delicious savory breakfast rolls and today I just had to have one.
 What a switch from the norm.
 These puppies can travel with you on your way to work (when you go back after Coronavirus).
 Kids can nab one and won’t mess up your car on the way to school (if it starts back up).
-You can even freeze them and zap them in the morning in the micro or toaster to heat them up.
+You can even freeze them and zap them in the morning in the micro or toaster oven to heat them up.
 They’re delicious and easy to make.
 Use leftover meat, ham, bacon, sausage, veggies, or what have you.
-Make them Vegetarian if you like!
+Make them vegetarian if you like!
 Just plop it on these babies and roll them up, slice them and bake.
 The most important is the mustard!
 It’s got to be hot and grainy!

 Let’s do this!

 Savory Breakfast Rolls

 - 1/2 cup potato FLOUR (not starch.
 If you don’t have it use an additional 1/2 cup almond flour)

 - 1/4 cup arrowroot or potato starch.

 - 1/4 cup tapioca starch